cappuccinotm/slogx/README.md

     "request_id": "bcda1960-fa4d-46b3-9c1b-fec72c7c07a3"
 }
 ```

-## Middlewares
-- `slogm.RequestID()` - adds a request ID to the context and logs it.
-  - `slogm.ContextWithRequestID(ctx context.Context, requestID string) context.Context` - adds a request ID to the context.
-- `slogm.StacktraceOnError()` - adds a stacktrace to the log entry if log entry's level is ERROR.
-- `slogm.TrimAttrs(limit int)` - trims the length of the attributes to `limit`.
-- `slogm.MaskSecrets(replacement string)` - masks secrets in logs, which are stored in the context
-  - `slogm.AddSecrets(ctx context.Context, secret ...string) context.Context` - adds a secret value to the context
-    - Note: secrets are stored in the context as a pointer to the container object, guarded by a mutex.
-Child context
-      can safely add secrets to the context, and the secrets will be available for the parent context, but before
-      using the secrets container, the container must be initialized in the parent context with this function, e.g.:
-      ```go
-      ctx = slogm.AddSecrets(ctx)
-      ```

 ## Client/Server logger
 Package slogx also contains a `logger` package, which provides a `Logger` service, that could be used